I was raised to be kind.

 Showing people that a stereotype isn’t true is how stereotypes begin to change.

 Stereotypes are based on preconceived beliefs and prior experience.
-So, in order to change those beliefs, people have to be exposured to people and situations that run counter to their predetermined expectations.
+So, in order to change those beliefs, people have to be exposed to other people and situations that run counter to their predetermined expectations.

 Do you wish there were more bosses like George in corporate America?
 Bosses who thumbed their nose at the “kindness is weakness” stereotype and treated their employees with kindness and respect?